krislitman/caffeination_be/README.md

 4. Run rails s to start the rails server
 5. Enter endpoints (see below) into Postman to see JSON responses!

-### Redis

-You will need to have Redis installed on your local machine to run the test suite correctly.
-Please follow these instructions to install Redis: [Redis](https://redis.io/download).
-Run `redis-server` before running the test suite.

 ## Endpoints

 ## Running the tests